DSCKGEC/Libraryly/readme.md

 -   Librarian: Responsible for adding and maintaining the catalogue of books and issues as well as members of the library.
 -   Member: Members can browse the catalogue of books, request for issuing or adding more books.
--   Admin: The admin has control over the entire system and has CRUD permissions for librarians, members as well has books.
+-   Admin: The admin has control over the entire system and has CRUD permissions for librarians, members and books.

 Registration: <br />
 Librarians and regular members can register an account on the platform but can only start using after profile approval by the admins (for librarians) and admin / librarian (for users).